AMAZING HISTORY

 Stone Cottage vs. Wrecking Ball

-The Stone Cottage is crammed between condos and townhouses, standing in the way of development.
-The owner of the property has agreed to allow the house to be moved before demolition begins in Spring of 2021.
+The Stone Cottage was crammed between condos and townhouses, standing in the way of development.
+The owner of the property agreed to allow the house to be moved before demolition began in the Summer of 2021.

-We are excited to announce the launch of our fundraising campaign through GoFundMe Charity with the Southwest Seattle Historical Society as our Fiscal Sponsor.
+We are excited to have the Southwest Seattle Historical Society as our Fiscal Sponsor.

 If you prefer to write a check, please make the check payable to “SWSHS for the SSC Project” and mail to: